spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Median

 ## Metes And Bounds
+A method of documenting land (as property), in which '_metes_' describe the distances between points and '_bounds_' refer to the prominent features and general layout of the area.
 ## Monitoring
 A repeated process or workflow which observes or records something.
 ## Nadir